MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Command_Precedence.md

 > few guarantees that the file will be found.

-If you do not specify a path, PowerShell uses the following precedence order when it runs commands:
+If you do not specify a path, PowerShell uses the following precedence order when it runs commands for all items loaded in the current session:

   1. Alias
   2. Function
   3. Cmdlet
-  4. Native Windows commands
+  4. External executable files (programs and scripts)

 Therefore, if you type "help", PowerShell first looks for an alias named `help`, then a function named `Help`, and finally a cmdlet named `Help`.
 It